-Acquisition of Raman spectra was not straightforward, as the shape and conservation state of the artefacts were not optimal.
-As mentioned above, due to the irregular shape, focusing of the laser beam was performed adjusting manually the distance between the spectrophotometer probe and the sample in order to reach the optimal condition.
-Moreover, despite the preliminary cleaning, soil traces caused a broad fluorescence signal in the central part of the spectrum, between 1200 cm-1 and 3000 cm-1, as can be seen in Figure 2 for sample 9883.
-A good signal to noise ratio could be obtained only when bright green patinas were analysed, while measurements could not be performed on brownish patinas, which could possibly be associated to cuprite [28].
-This could be due to the low thickness of these layers or to the excitation wavelength that was used in this study; actually, only a 532 nm laser light was employed.
+The acquisition of Raman spectra was not straightforward, as the shape and conservation state of the artefacts were not optimal.
+As mentioned above, due to the irregular shape, the focusing of the laser beam was performed by manually adjusting the distance between the spectrophotometer probe and the sample in order to achieve optimal conditions.
+Moreover, despite the preliminary cleaning, soil traces caused a broad fluorescence signal in the central part of the spectrum, between 1,200 cm−1 and 3,000 cm−1, as can be seen in Figure 2 for sample 9883.
+A good signal-to-noise ratio could be obtained only when bright-green patinas were analysed, while measurements could not be performed on the brownish patinas, possibly associated with cuprite [28].
+This could be due to the low thickness of these layers or to the excitation wavelength that was used in this study; only a 532 nm laser light was employed.

-For all 24 artefacts at least five Raman spectra were acquired in different areas, and in all cases it was possible to find at least one area giving a good Raman signal.
+For all 24 artefacts, at least five Raman spectra were acquired for different areas, and in all cases, it was possible to find at least one area giving a good Raman signal.

-Taking into account the characteristic peaks for copper corrosion products [21], the analysis was restrained to the wavenumber range between 150 cm-1 and 1150 cm-1.
+Taking into account the characteristic peaks for copper corrosion products [21], the analysis was limited to the wavenumber range between 150 cm−1 and 1,150 cm−1.
 After performing the pre-processing operations, as described in Section 2.3, the resulting spectrum appears as shown in Figure 2 for sample 9883.
 From a visual comparison of the different measurements, it was possible to distinguish two patterns that were predominant in most of the spectra.
-The first one was characterized by four intense peaks at 505 cm-1, 814 cm-1, 905 cm-1 and 972 cm-1, with the peak at 814 cm-1 having a shoulder at higher wavelength.
-The second pattern exhibited an intense peak at 505 cm-1 and then other four respectively at 796 cm-1, 888 cm-1, 921 cm-1 and 967 cm-1.
-These two patterns could be associated to the characteristic spectra of two copper hydroxy-chlorides (Cu2Cl(OH)3), respectively atacamite and its polymorph clinoatacamite.
+The first was characterised by four intense peaks at 505 cm−1, 814 cm−1, 905 cm−1 and 972 cm−1, with the peak at 814 cm−1 having a shoulder at a higher wavelength.
+The second pattern exhibited an intense peak at 505 cm−1 and then another four, respectively, at 796 cm−1, 888 cm−1, 921 cm−1 and 967 cm−1.
+These two patterns could be associated with the characteristic spectra of two copper hydroxy-chlorides (Cu2Cl(OH)3), atacamite and its polymorph, clinoatacamite.

-Due to the presence of several minor peaks and to the noise related to the non-ideal acquisition conditions, data were processed also using PCA, an unsupervised multivariate analysis.
-Actually, using this chemometric technique it is possible to classify different measurements identifying their characteristic patterns.
-The PCA model was built progressively removing those spectra that were identified as outliers by the algorithm (see Section 2.3 for further details on outliers detection).
+Due to the presence of several minor peaks and the noise related to the non-ideal acquisition conditions, data were processed also using PCA, an unsupervised multivariate analysis.
+Using this chemometric technique, it is possible to classify different measurements, identifying their characteristic patterns.
+The PCA model was built progressively, removing those spectra that were identified as outliers by the algorithm (see Section 2.3 for further details on outlier detection).
 All these measurements had been previously classified as noisy acquisitions, and some of them were dubiously identified as atacamite.
-After model optimization, all measurements fell in the desired leverage and RMSD range (leverage below three times the median value and RMSD lower than 30% of the initial variance).
+After model optimisation, all measurements fell into the desired leverage and RMSD range (leverage below three times the median value and RMSD lower than 30% of the initial variance).

-The trend of the cumulative explained variance can be observed in Figure 4.
-The first three components represent an overall variance of about 85.5%, respectively 59.7%, 19.8% and 6.0%, which is a satisfactory level.
-Taking also into account that the fourth component captures only the 4.2% of the total variance, it was decided to use only the first three components to carry out the analysis.
-Actually, using components representing a low percentage of the initial variance can have adverse effects as they generally would fit the measurement noise and not the important parts of the spectrum.
+The cumulative explained variance trend can be observed in Figure 4.
+The first three components represent an overall variance of about 85.5% - respectively, 59.7%, 19.8% and 6.0%, which is a satisfactory level.
+Taking also into account that the fourth component captures only 4.2% of the total variance, it was decided to use only the first three components to carry out the analysis.
+Using components representing a low percentage of the initial variance can have adverse effects because they would generally fit the measurement noise and not the important parts of the spectrum.